Steven Langendonk

 Curriculum vitae

 Steven Langendonk is a Postdoctoral Researcher at the Chair of International Political Economy in the project: “Learning Empire.
-Autonomy, Dependence and China’s Emerging Imperial Practices.
-He previously adviced the Ministires of Foreign Affairs of Belgium and the Netherlands China relations and presented his research at the ISA Conference Panel on China at the United Nations.
+Autonomy, Dependence and China’s Emerging Imperial Practices”.
+He is additionally developing a database on Chinese diplomacy (since the founding of the People’s Republic of China in 1949).
+He has advised the Ministries of Foreign Affairs of various EU member states and the EEAS on China’s role in the United Nations and presented his research at the ISA 2024 Panel on China at the United Nations in San Francisco.

-Steven Langendonk studied History (2014-2017) before completing his Masters in Comparative and International Politics both at the Catholic University Leuven (2017-2018).
-This was followed by his Doctoral Programme in the Social Sciences (2019-2024) on the topic of “Decoding Chinese diplomatic behaviour in internatinal organisations: domestic logics of action meet multilateral order”.
+Steven Langendonk studied History (2014-2017) before completing his Master’s in Comparative and International Politics (2017-2018), both at KU Leuven.
+This was followed by the Doctoral Programme in the Social Sciences (2019-2024), also at KU Leuven, on the topic of “Decoding Chinese diplomatic behaviour in international organisations: domestic logics of action meet multilateral order”.

 Full CV